getcarina/getcarina.com/_tutorials/connect-docker-containers-with-links.md

 ---

 This tutorial demonstrates how to connect Docker containers with links so that they can communicate over the network.
+For information about Docker links, see [Docker networking basics][networking-basics].

 **Note:** Only containers that are on the same Docker host can be linked.